Saṁyutta Nikāya 35.87

 ‘Anupavajjaṁ channo bhikkhu satthaṁ āharissatī’ti—evametaṁ, āvuso sāriputta, dhārehī”ti.

-You should remember this: ‘The mendicant Channa will slit his wrists blamelessly.’”
+You should remember this: ‘The mendicant Channa will take his life blamelessly.’”

 “Puccheyyāma mayaṁ āyasmantaṁ channaṁ kañcideva desaṁ, sace āyasmā channo okāsaṁ karoti pañhassa veyyākaraṇāyā”ti.